pleteaud/Planto-Manager/README.md

 # Plant-Manager
-Embedded project to take care of plants raised in a pot.
+This is an embedded project aimed at monitoring and caring for a plant raised in a pot.
 Device is able to monitor room temperature, relative humidity, and soil moisture.
+Given the simplicity of task and the low cost, the firmware was developed on an Atmega328P.
+The temperature and relative humidity was measured using the DHT11.
+The soil moisture was measured using a personally designed sensor influenced by the Grove Capacitor Soil Moisture Sensor.
+A 16x2 Character LCD (ADM1602K-NSW-FBS) was used to display relevant information.